-Injection moulding is one of the most widely used manufacturing processes in the plastic industry due to its quick cycle of production, material and colour flexibility, low labour costs, design flexibility and low waste.
+Medical injection moulding utilises one of the most widely used manufacturing processes in the plastic industry.
+Injection moulding is popular due to its quick cycle of production, material and colour flexibility, low labour costs, design flexibility and low waste.

-Material granules for the part is fed via a hopper into a heated barrel, melted using heater bands and the frictional action of a reciprocating screw barrel.
-The plastic is then injection through a nozzle into a mould cavity where it cools and hardens to the configuration of the cavity.
+Material granules for the part are fed via a hopper into a heated barrel, melted using heater bands and the frictional action of a reciprocating screw barrel.
+The plastic is then injected through a nozzle into a mould cavity where it cools and hardens to the configuration of the cavity.
 The mould tool is mounted on a moveable platen – when the part has solidified, the platen opens and the part is ejected out using ejector pins.

-After a product is designed, usually by an industrial designer or an engineer, moulds are made by a mouldmaker (or toolmaker) from metal, usually either steel or aluminium, and precision-machined to form the features of the desired part.
+After a product is designed, usually by an industrial designer or an engineer, moulds are made by a mould maker (or toolmaker) from metal, usually either steel or aluminium and precision-machined to form the features of the desired part.

 Europlaz is a full service medical device partner, our expertise is founded on technical injection moulding, tool making and wealth of material and process knowledge.

 Precision moulding – conforming to the requirements of complex components

 Injection moulded medical products made on this site since 1970